 Read the US 290 Corridor DEIS Executive Summary PDF file

 Following the requirements of NEPA, the Federal Highway Administration (FHWA), in coordination with TxDOT, prepared a DEIS to assess the potential effects (impacts) of the proposed project.
 After receiving public comments, both oral and written, through the DEIS public hearing process, this FEIS was prepared.
 The FEIS details the process through which the project was developed, provides a detailed description of the proposed project, the need for and purpose of the proposed project, the reasonable alternatives identified, the affected environment and the analysis of the anticipated benefit and adverse environmental effects.

 US 290 FEIS Map Drawings

-In December 2012, TxDOT held two public meetings on what was called the Interim Managed Lanes Project.
-This was a proposed joint effort between TxDOT and the Harris County Toll Road Authority (HCTRA), which would improve US 290 in an interim fashion from I-610 to SH 99 (Grand Parkway).
-The first public meeting was at the Sheraton Brookhollow on December 11, and the second was at the Berry Center in Cypress on December 13.
-The purpose of the meetings was to introduce the interim project to the public.
+In December 2012, TxDOT held two public meetings on the Interim Managed Lanes Project, which was a joint effort between TxDOT and the Harris County Toll Road Authority (HCTRA), to improve US 290 in an interim condition from I-610 to SH 99 (Grand Parkway).

 Click here to see information presented at the public meetings.

-Revised Record of Decision (ROD) Granted - Re-Evaluation of the FEIS
+Revised ROD Granted - Re-Evaluation of the FEIS

-In 2013, the Federal Highway Administration (FHWA) granted a Revised Record of Decision (ROD) to the US 290 Corridor Project.
-This allowed the construction of what was a joint effort between TxDOT and the Harris County Toll Road Authority (HCTRA), called our Interim Managed Lanes Project, as presented in the Environmental Re-evaluation document.
+In 2013, the FHWA granted a ROD to the US 290 Corridor Project.
+This allowed the construction of what was a joint effort between TxDOT and the HCTRA, called the Interim Managed Lanes Project, as presented in the Environmental Re-evaluation document.

 Click here to read the Revised ROD